binaryage/blog/_posts/2009-12-18-totalfinder-polishing.md

 #### TotalFinder is pretty stable

-I'm using TotalFinder for more than month and I have no crash-related issues so far.
+I have been using TotalFinder for more than month now and I have no crash-related issues so far.
 Even system restarting is peaceful (since version 0.3).
 There are maybe some window activation issues.
 For example when you do CMD+TAB, TotalFinder's main window should slide up in my opinion.
 Or when some app wants to open folder in Finder, it should not open brand new window, but reuse TotalFinder and slide up instead.
 But these are details I will work out during next month(s).